Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

 \section{Introduction}

-Let $G$ be a subgroup of $\diff^{1+\alpha}(M)$, the space of all diffeomorphisms with $\alpha$-H\"older derivative on a smooth Riemannian manifold $M$ endowed with the $\cC^1$ topology.
+Let $G$ be a semigroup in $\diff^{1+\alpha}(M)$, the space of all diffeomorphisms with $\alpha$-H\"older derivative on a smooth Riemannian manifold $M$, endowed with the $\cC^1$ topology.
 The action of $G$ is {\it minimal} if every orbit is dense.
 Also, the action of $G$ is {\it ergodic (w.r.t.
 Leb.)} if every $G$-invariant set of positive Lebesgue measure in $M$ has full measure.
-Recall that for a map $f$, a measurable set $S\subseteq M$ is called {\it $f$-invariant} if $f(S)\subseteq S$ up to a set of zero Lebesgue measure.
-This definition of ergodicity concerns only the class of the Lebesgue measure, and the invariance of the Lebesgue measure is not assumed. {A direct consequence of ergodicity is that Lebesgue almost every point has a dense orbit.} For $\cF\subseteq \diff^{1+\alpha}(M)$, we say that the action of $\gen{\cF}$, the group generated by $\cF$, is {\it stably ergodic} if the action of the group generated by any $\cC^1$ small perturbation of $\cF$ in $\diff^{1+\alpha}(M)$ is ergodic.
+Recall that a measurable set $S\subseteq M$ is called {\it $G$-invariant} if $f(S)\subseteq S$ up to a set of zero Lebesgue measure, for every $f\in G$.
+This definition of ergodicity concerns only the class of the Lebesgue measure, and the invariance of the Lebesgue measure is not assumed.
+A direct consequence of ergodicity is that Lebesgue almost every point has a dense orbit.
+We say that the action of $G$ on $M$ is {\it stably ergodic} if there exists a finite set $\{f_1,\ldots,f_n\}\subseteq G$ such that the action of the semigroup generated by $\{\tilde{f}_1,\ldots,\tilde{f}_n\}$ is ergodic, where $\tilde{f}_i$ is $\cC^1$ small perturbation of $f_i$ in $\diff^{1+\alpha}(M)$.
+See Section \ref{sec:def}.

-{A remarkable result regarding ergodicity with respect to the Lebesgue measure (in the absence of an invariant measure in its class), proved by Katok and Herman, asserts that every $\cC^2$ minimal circle diffeomorphism is ergodic (cf. \cite{Herman1979,Katok-Hasselblot,Navas_Book}).
-Note that the ergodicity in this result is not stable under perturbation.
-The following theorem of Sullivan provides examples of stably ergodic actions by circle diffeomorphisms.
-Indeed, the existence of stably ergodic actions by diffeomorphisms is known only in dimension one and the aim of this paper is to introduce a mechanism for stable ergodicity in every dimension. }
+A remarkable result regarding ergodicity with respect to the Lebesgue measure (in the absence of an invariant measure in its class), proved by Katok and Herman, asserts that every $\cC^2$ minimal circle diffeomorphism is ergodic (cf. \cite{Herman1979,Katok-Hasselblot,Navas_Book}).
+However, the ergodicity in this result is not stable under perturbation.
+The only known examples of stably ergodic actions by diffeomorphisms are in dimension one which come from Sullivan’s exponential expansion strategy (see for instance \cite{Shub_Sullivan_1985} and \cite[Theorem 1.6.]{Deroin_Kleptsyn_Navas_2018}):

 \begin{theorem}[Sullivan] Let $G$ be a group of $\cC^{1+\alpha}$ circle diffeomorphisms, with $\alpha> 0$.
 Assume that for all $x \in \mathbb{S}^{1}$, there exists some $g\in G$ such that $g'(x) > 1$.
 If the action of $G$ is minimal, then it is ergodic. \end{theorem}